-- 1) may not be used as a substitute for fleece-reinforced 2-component PMMA systems, where these are required or exclusively permitted. - 2) must be used at locations higher than 100 mm (4") above the water plane. - 3) must not be used where movement is expected. - 4) The following standards pertain to the application of these materials: - 1) Use only liquid membrane flashings that are compatible with the primary membrane. - 2) Ensure proper preparation of the substrate, which must be clean, dry and free of contaminants.
+- 1) a change in plane (angle) occurs. - 2) there is a joint between two supports and the liquid membrane must serve as a bridge. - 5) may not be used to terminate membranes, seal hard-flash penetrations at the water plane, or reinforce membranes against abrasion. - 3) Accessory PMMA detailers must be reinforced with chopped or loose fibres, and - 1) may not be used as a substitute for fleece-reinforced 2-component PMMA systems, where these are required or exclusively permitted. - 2) must be used at locations higher than 100 mm (4") above the water plane, but this standard does not apply to details at the water plane, such as bolt heads, that cannot be properly sealed with a fleece-reinforced 2-component PMMA system. - 3) must not be used where movement is expected. - 4) The following standards pertain to the application of these materials: - 1) Use only liquid membrane flashings that are compatible with the primary membrane. - 2) Ensure proper preparation of the substrate, which must be clean, dry and free of contaminants.
 Preparation must follow the published procedures published by the flashing manufacturer. - Liquid membranes must be applied with clean, straight, plumb edges.
 Therefore, mask the boundaries of areas to which liquid membrane will be applied, ensuring adequate coverage on all surfaces. - 4) For all applications, - 1) prime the substrate above the sheet membrane flashing, as directed by the manufacturer of the 2-part liquid membrane flashing system. - 2) apply a base layer of catalyzed liquid membrane resin within the area masked for coverage. - 3) reinforce the base coating with the manufacturer's fleece and cut the fleece to size so that the fleece is set in from the masked area no more than 3 mm (1/8"). - 4) ensure the fleece is fully saturated with the liquid membrane, following the published instructions from the manufacturer. - 5) coat the fleece with a second application of catalyzed liquid membrane resin, covering the masked area. - 5) On vertical membrane terminations, apply the liquid membrane to provide no less than 50 mm (2") coverage, both above and below the sheet membrane termination. - 6) For use as a substitute for sheet membrane flashing, the reinforced liquid membrane flashing system must extend 200 mm (8") both vertically and onto the field membrane. - 7) Application rates and guidelines issued by the manufacturer of the liquid membrane flashing product must be followed, unless superseded by these Standards.